yongchaofan/tinyTerm/docs/index.md

 }
 ```

-In line edit mode, when special characters “!” is typed at the beginning of a command, the command will be executed by tinyTerm instead of sending to remote host, for functions like making connection, search scroll buffer, set terminal options, scp file transfer or ssh tunnel setup etc.
+## Appendix. list of supported tinyTerm commands:

-## list of supported special commands:
+These commands can be used for scripting or used in line edit mode, with “!” at the beginning of a command, the command will be executed by tinyTerm instead of sending to remote host.

 ### Connection
     !com3:9600,n,8,1	connect to serial port com3 with settings 9600,n,8,1